 My high school... overcrowded and full of wonderful kids and teachers that always need more... public schools with these many students need all the help possible.

 Belmont Senior High School is a public high school.
 The principal of Belmont Senior High School is Gary Yoshinobu.
-1,340 children attend Belmont Senior High School and identify as Hispanic, Asian, and Filipino.
-47% of the Belmont Senior High School students are "limited in English proficiency."
-41% of the 1,340 students here get reduced lunch prices.
+1,340 students attend Belmont Senior High School and identify as Hispanic, Asian, and Filipino.
+47% of the Belmont Senior High School students have "limited English proficiency."
+41% of the 1,340 students here are paying reduced lunch prices.
 The ratio of students to teachers at Belmont Senior High School is 14:1.
-Los Angeles High School of the Arts (Lahsa) is one of the nearest high schools.
+Rfk Community Schools-Los Angeles High School Of The Arts is one of the nearest high schools.

 - Ceramics sculpture